JohnsonLamb/Goblin-Game/Dev Notes.md

 - Prevented Scrolling with the arrowkeys.
 (In smaller screens the page scrolls up and down with the player's inputs)
 	- Initially this prevented F5 from being used, it's fixed 	now

+--19-03-2017--

+- Added a Red Goblin that has a small chance to spawn when a green goblin is caught.

+- Made the red Goblin chase the hero

+- Added lives system.
+Hero has 3 lives.

+- When red goblin touches the player, 1 life is lost

+- Added the art to represent the lives

+- Added the art to represent Game Over